mszep/pandoc_resume/markdown/resume.md

 \
 - Developed the payment link product;
 \
-- Took front on a project that we had to interpret and parse payments terminal commands using Rust, FFI and WebAssembly.
+- Took front in a project that we had to interpret and parse payments terminal commands using Rust, FFI and WebAssembly.

 10/2017 - 07/2017
 :   **Junior Software Engineer, FCamara**
 \
-I worked on LinkApi, a startup that is an application integration tool, much like [Zapier](https://zapier.com).
+I worked at LinkApi, a startup that is an application integration tool, much like [Zapier](https://zapier.com).
 I did a lot of integration with multiple third party APIs, mostly REST and SOAP.

 Extra-curricular Activities
 ----------------------------------------